Purpose

 Filing for a Formal Academic Grievance

 Step 1.
-Students wishing to file a formal academic grievance shall do so to the department chair, director, or academic dean with responsibility for the department or individual involved by submitting the grievance in writing.
+Students wishing to file a formal academic grievance shall do so to the program director/coordinator, director, or academic dean with responsibility for the department or individual involved by submitting the grievance in writing.
 The grievance shall be submitted within five (5) business days of the departmental decision or determination by the administrator that informal resolution is not possible.

 Step 2.
-The department chair, director, or academic dean, either alone or in consultation with appropriate faculty, staff and students will initiate the resolution process by investigating the complaint.
+The program director/coordinator, director, or academic dean, either alone or in consultation with appropriate faculty, staff and students will initiate the resolution process by investigating the complaint.
 An alternate resolution or decision will be reached within ten (10) business days of receipt of the grievance and communicated to the student in writing.
-The department chair, director, or academic dean will submit an Academic Misconduct Reporting Form documenting the outcome of the grievance process.
-If there is no appeal, the decision of the department chair, director, or academic dean is final.
+The program director, director, or academic dean will submit an Academic Misconduct Reporting Form documenting the outcome of the grievance process.
+If there is no appeal, the decision of the program director/coordinator, director, or academic dean is final.

 Filing an Appeal of an Academic Grievance Decision

-If the student is not satisfied with the resolution or decision, a written appeal may be submitted to the executive vice president for academic and student affairs office, located in Haverty Hall 123, 701-671-2416, within five (5) business days of the decision.
+If the student is not satisfied with the resolution or decision, a written appeal may be submitted to the executive vice president of academic affairs office, located in Haverty Hall 123, 701-671-2416, within five (5) business days of the decision.
 The appeal must be based on one or more of the following factors:

-The executive vice president for academic and student affairs shall assemble a Student Academic Grievance Committee within ten (10) business days of receipt of the written appeal.
-The Student Academic Grievance Committee shall be composed of two students designated by the Student Senate, two faculty members designated by the Faculty Senate and the Executive Vice President of Academic and Student Affairs or their designee.
+The executive vice president of academic affairs shall assemble a Student Academic Grievance Committee within ten (10) business days of receipt of the written appeal.
+The Student Academic Grievance Committee shall be composed of two students designated by the Student Senate, two faculty members designated by the Faculty Senate and the Executive Vice President of Academic Affairs or their designee.
 A member with a conflict of interest may be removed or may voluntarily withdraw from the committee if the situation warrants such action.

-The executive vice president for academic and student affairs or their designee shall inform the student and Student Academic Grievance Committee of the specific time and place of the meeting.
-The committee shall review the written appeal provided by the student and the record made by the department chair, director or academic dean, and reach a decision based upon these documents.
+The executive vice president of academic affairs or their designee shall inform the student and Student Academic Grievance Committee of the specific time and place of the meeting.
+The committee shall review the written appeal provided by the student and the record made by the program director/coordinator, director or academic dean, and reach a decision based upon these documents.
 The committee may, in its sole discretion, receive additional testimony or other evidence and make that information part of its record.
-Upon reaching a decision, the executive vice president for academic and student affairs or their representative shall, if possible, orally communicate the committee’s decision to the student followed by a written decision within two business days.
+Upon reaching a decision, the executive vice president of academic affairs or their representative shall, if possible, orally communicate the committee’s decision to the student followed by a written decision within two business days.
 The decision of the Student Academic Grievance Committee is final.

 All references to business days shall be days that College offices are open.